 - I understand that USC reserves the right to refuse entry to the venue.

 Your graduation invitation

 Your invitation will be emailed to your student email account six weeks before the ceremony.
-You must register to attend graduation by following the link in the invitation.
+Follow the link in the invitation to register to attend graduation.
 Registration confirms your attendance, orders your academic dress and secures tickets for your guests.
 Graduation registrations are managed by Reed Graduations.